 Lugia is capable of dealing Psychic, Flying, Dragon, and Water damage.
-It takes double damage from Rock, Ghost, Electric, Ice, and Dark attacks.
+It takes super effective damage from Rock, Ghost, Electric, Ice, and Dark attacks.
 It's greatest strength, however, is its defense.
 Lugia is bulky and can take a lot of damage, so you're going to want to focus on heavy hitters to beat the clock.
-If you are able to coordinate the use of Mega Gengar or Mega Houndoom, they will boost all Ghost and Dark type attacks respectively.
+Mega Evolution is definitely going to be your friend here, especially if you can coordinate with the rest of your Raid party.

 Outperforming every other counter for Lugia, Mega Gengar can deal massive damage to Lugia and boost the other Ghost types on the field.
-Although Mega Evolution is pricey and Mega Gengar was only just introduced to Pokémon Go, if you can bring a Mega Gengar to this Raid, you absolutely should.
-As a Poison and Ghost type, Gengar takes double damage from Lugia's Psychic attacks, but with Lick and Shadow Ball it will take a big chunk of Lugia's HP before fainting.
+As a Poison and Ghost type, Gengar takes increased damage from Lugia's Psychic attacks, but with Lick and Shadow Ball it will take a big chunk of Lugia's HP.

 Another Mega Pokémon, Mega Houndoom is a Fire and Dark type.
 It takes double damage from Lugia's Water type attack, but only quarter damage from its Psychic attacks.
 Plus, it will boost other Dark types on the field.
 It's a little more accessible than Mega Gengar, having been introduced sooner.
 Snarl and Foul Play is the moveset you'll want your Mega Houndoom to know.